-DCPs are commonly shipped on special hard drives, or they can, especially for shorter programs, can be delivered on a USB pen drives.
+DCPs are commonly shipped on special hard drives (CRU), or they can, especially for shorter programs, can be delivered on a USB pen drives.

-We know the technological & financial challenges faced by today’s independent producers, directors & cinematographers – Square Elephant Productions addresses these these challenges by offering a professional services at affordable price.
+We know the technological & financial challenges faced by today’s independent producers, directors & cinematographers – Square Elephant Productions addresses these challenges by offering a professional service at affordable price.